 The sides of the debate, as it initially emerged, are easy to summarize.
 Corps staff wanted less compensatory mitigation and was less committed to the measures it did adopt, while FWS wanted more, and it wanted mitigation measures to be effective.
-FWS wanted more, and it wanted mitigation measures to be effective.
-EWS wanted more, and it wanted mitigation measures to be effective.
-EWS wanted more, and it wanted mitigation measures to be effective.
-Self-in those simple positions lurked a larger philosophical debate about what compensatory mitigation was supposed to achieve.
+Behind those simple positions lurked a larger philosophical debate about what compensatory mitigation was supposed to achieve.
 To some at the Corps, it was a fig leaf to facilitate de facto deregulation.
 Support among elected politicians, including some Republicans, was too strong to ignore the mandates of environmental law; a show of compliance was necessary.
 And compensatory mitigation offered a way of granting permits while pretending to protect the environment.
-To FWS staff, in contrast, compensatory mitigation was supposed to be something real.
-It was a way of securing genuine environmental compensation for the impacts of permitted projects.
+To FWS staff, in contrast, compensatory